 One of the most common questions I hear from HR teams early in conversations is, “Do you allow people to recognize each other with points?”.
 I reply “No we don’t” then explain why Blueboard isn’t a points-based system.

-In today’s digitally-charged workplaces, points-based reward systems have become the default solution for recognition programs that often get classified as a “checklist item”.
+In today’s digitally-charged workplaces, points-based employee reward systems have become the default solution for employee recognition programs that often get classified as a “checklist item”.
 The simple existence of an employee recognition program satisfies many organizations.

 Before regressing to the default solution, HR leadership should assess the merits of such programs.
-Here are my thoughts after 4 years of exclusively working on improving recognition programs, and thousands of conversations around the subject.
+Here are my thoughts after 4 years of exclusively working on improving employee recognition programs, and thousands of conversations around the subject.

 Let’s start with the basics: employee recognition is when a peer, manager, or company wants to say “thank you” to an employee.
-Frequently, this type of recognition is tied to a reward — which can come in many forms like cash, gift cards, experiences, or points.
+Frequently, this type of employee recognition is tied to an employee reward — which can come in many forms like cash, gift cards, experiences, or points.

-A points-based reward system works by allowing a sender to give points to a recipient, which are tied to an obscured, specific dollar value on the backend.
-It depends on how an organization decides to structure its system, but these points can usually be redeemed for merchandise, gift cards, or travel incentives from a rewards catalog.
+A points-based employee reward system works by allowing a sender to give points to a recipient, which are tied to an obscured, specific dollar value on the backend.
+It depends on how an organization decides to structure its system, but these points can usually be redeemed for merchandise, gift cards, or travel incentives from an employee rewards catalog.

-While this may initially sound like an effective system, the inherent use of points leads to many problems with delivering impactful recognition.
-This is further reflected by the fact that, despite over $90B being spent on non-cash employee rewards in the U.S. every year (which includes everything from travel to gift cards to points-based systems), Bersin by Deloitte found in a study that 87% of incentives investments have zero impact on organizational goals — including employee engagement, performance, and retention rates.
-Let’s take a closer look at points-based reward systems, and explore why this may be the case.
+While this may initially sound like an effective system, the inherent use of points leads to many problems with delivering impactful employee recognition.
+This is further reflected by the fact that, despite over $90B being spent on non-cash employee rewards in the U.S. every year (which includes everything from travel to gift cards to points-based systems), Bersin by Deloitte found in a study that 87% of employee incentives investments have zero impact on organizational goals — including employee engagement, performance, and retention rates.
+Let’s take a closer look at points-based employee reward systems, and explore why this may be the case.